data-apis/scipy-2023-presentation/paper.rst

 standard.

 The resulting code can now be run against any array API conforming library.
-`Figure 2`_ shows the resulting speedups from running `LinearDiscriminantAnalysis` against NumPy, Torch CPU and GPU (Cuda), and CuPy.
-Torch CPU gives a 5x speedup over NumPy for fitting, and Torch GPU gives a 72x and 37x speedup for fit and predict, respectively.
-CuPy gives 10x and 17x respective speedups over NumPy. `Figure 2`_ shows the speedups from running `scipy.signal.welch()` on the same (n.b. the scikit-learn and SciPy benchmarks were run on different sets of hardware).
+`Figure 2`_ shows the resulting speedups vs. NumPy for `LinearDiscriminantAnalysis` and `scipy.signal.welch()` on Torch CPU, Torch GPU (CUDA), and CuPy backends.
+GPU backends give a significant speedup, but even Torch CPU can have up to 2x speedup over NumPy.

 `Figure 2`_ additionally highlights an additional type of change, namely making use of library specific performance optimizations.
 The `welch()`